olagustafsson1/deepcuts/how_deep_is_your_love_90_numbers.md

 [4^...
 [3m7...
 [2m7... [b7D#11...
 [3m7...[5D11--- break

-How deep is your love?
+How deep is your love? (breakdown, piano, drums)
 How deep is your love?
 I really mean to learn
 'Cause we're living in a world of fools